Newbridge House & Farm - Plan Your Visit

 Getting to Newbridge House & Farm

-By bus: Take one of the regular buses from Dublin city centre to Swords (numbers 33, 41 (b)(c) and 43) and then catch the number 33b Go Ahead bus from Swords to Donabate.
+Take one of the regular buses from Dublin city centre to Swords (numbers 33, 41 (b)(c) and 43) and then catch the number 33b Go Ahead bus from Swords to Donabate.
 The bus stop is located at the main park entrance.
+Plan your journey with Transport for Ireland.

-By train: Take the Dundalk/Drogheda train from the city centre (including from Connolly, Tara Street and Pearse Street train stations) and get off at Donabate.
-We're a short walking distance (approx. 15 minutes) from Donabate village and train station.
-View train timetable.
+Take the Dundalk/Drogheda train from the city centre (including from Connolly, Tara Street and Pearse Street train stations) and get off at Donabate.
+The attraction is approx. 15 minutes from Donabate village and train station.